Assigning and Scheduling Generalized Malleable Jobs under Subadditive or Submodular Processing Speeds: Appendix to Section

 \subsection{An Example with Large \textsc{Assignment}-\textsc{Schedule} Gap}

-Consider $n$ jobs and $\frac{n \cdot (n - 1)}{2}$ machines, where each machine contributes to the execution of exactly two distinct jobs, and each job requires a specific subset of $n-1$ machines in order to be executed with processing time $1$ (otherwise the job cannot be executed).
-In order to visualize the allocation of machines to jobs, one can think of a clique graph $K_{n}$ with $n$ nodes, where each node represents a distinct job and every edge corresponds to a machine that contributes to the execution of both its adjacent job-nodes.
+Consider $n$ jobs and $\frac{n \cdot (n - 1)}{2}$ machines, where each machine contributes to the execution of exactly two distinct jobs, and each job requires a specific subset of $n-1$ machines in order to be executed with processing time $1$ (otherwise the job cannot be executed, i.e., $f_j(S) = \infty$ for all jobs $j \in J$ and all machine sets $S \subseteq M$ such that do not contain all $n-1$ machines required for job $j$).
+In order to visualize the allocation of machines to jobs, one can think of a clique graph $K_{n}$ with $n$ nodes, where each node represents a distinct job and every edge corresponds to a machine that contributes to the execution of both its adjacent job nodes.

-In the above instance, the load of each machine (and, thus, the makespan) of \textsc{Assignment} is exactly $2$, as each machine processes exactly two jobs of processing time $1$.
-On the other hand, it is not hard to verify that the makespan of \textsc{Scheduling} for the same instance cannot be less than $n$.
+In the only feasible assignment for the above instance, the load of each machine is exactly $2$, as each machine processes exactly two jobs of processing time $1$.
+On the other hand, it is not hard to verify that the makespan of any feasible schedule for the same assignment cannot be less than $n$.
 Indeed, by construction of our instance, every two jobs share exactly one machine (i.e., the one corresponding to their common edge in the clique) and, thus, their executions cannot be overlapping.
-Hence, since jobs have to be processed sequentially, each with processing time $1$, we conclude that the optimal makespan of \textsc{Scheduling} is exactly $n$.
+Hence, since jobs have to be processed sequentially, each with processing time $1$, we conclude that any feasible schedule has makespan at least $n$.